 By Fegalo Nsuke

-Written by: Fegalo Nsuke, Publicity Secretary of The Movement for the Survival of the Ogoni People (MOSOP).
+The writer, Fegalo Nsuke is Publicity Secretary of The Movement for the Survival of the Ogoni People (MOSOP).
 He wrote from Port Harcourt, Nigeria.